 The HBC will evaluate your needs and will answer questions regarding any potential fees that may be associated with your project analysis.

-Single Cell RNA-Seq Analysis Tool
+Single Cell and Spatial RNA-Seq Analysis Tool

-Cellenics is an open-source platform aimed at empowering research biologists to analyze their own single-cell RNA sequencing (scRNA-seq) datasets.
+Cellenics is an open-source platform aimed at empowering research biologists to analyze their own single-cell RNA sequencing (scRNA-seq) and spatial RNA sequencing datasets.
 This user-facing application for project management, data processing, quality control, and visualization was developed as part of a collaborative effort between numerous Harvard Medical School departments, cores and centers.
 Cellenics modules enable in-depth data exploration through differential expression and pathway analyses as well as the generation of fully customizable plots for publication.

 Contact for support: alex_pickering@hms.harvard.edu